koderAP/Havannah-Game-AI/README.md

 ## Project Overview

-Havannah is a complex two-player abstract strategy game that presents significant challenges for AI development due to its multiple winning conditions and large state space[5][9].
-This implementation addresses these challenges through a hybrid approach combining MCTS with domain-specific heuristics, achieving strong performance across different board sizes while maintaining computational efficiency[1].
+Havannah is a complex two-player abstract strategy game that presents significant challenges for AI development due to its multiple winning conditions and large state space.
+This implementation addresses these challenges through a hybrid approach combining MCTS with domain-specific heuristics, achieving strong performance across different board sizes while maintaining computational efficiency.

 The core innovation lies in the integration of Union-Find data structures for tracking connected components, enabling real-time evaluation of potential winning formations such as rings, bridges, and forks.
-This approach allows the AI to make strategically informed decisions while maintaining the exploratory benefits of Monte Carlo simulation[1].
+This approach allows the AI to make strategically informed decisions while maintaining the exploratory benefits of Monte Carlo simulation.

 ## Game Rules and Objectives

-Havannah is played on a hexagonal board where players alternate placing stones with the goal of achieving one of three winning conditions[9]:
+Havannah is played on a hexagonal board where players alternate placing stones with the goal of achieving one of three winning conditions:

 ### Winning Conditions